 YouTube Analytics gives you an overview of your channel’s progress.
 You get to know the content your viewers are interested in viewing and also gives a deeper insight into what is in your channel’s growth’s favor and what isn’t!
 YouTube Analytics is quite vast and a bit time-consuming.
 But YouTube Channel Statistics are important and will help you to understand if the progress line on the graph is climbing upward!
 Are you able to meet the numbers that you are expecting?
 You can try reviewing certain statistics and then dig deeper into the detailed analytics!

 Importance of YouTube Channel Statistics

-If you want the progress line on the graph to move upward, you need to get more views on your videos.
+If you want the progress line on the graph to move upward, you need to boost youtube views on your videos.
 But getting your audience hooked onto your channel isn’t easy until and unless you don’t understand what your viewers are interested in watching.
 Once you know what your audience is interested in watching and you start making more content, you end up getting more views and watch time on your videos.
 Your Subscribers and your viewers are your loyal supporters.
 They can share your videos on their social media and therefore help you to gain more views on your videos.

 How will you track your progress with your channel Statistics?

 To track your progress with YouTube Statistics you need to answer these questions:

 How is your channel doing?